Rubber Molding: The Definitive Guide

 Transfer Molding

 Rubber transfer molding is a similar process to compression molding.
 The key difference here is the placement of the uncured pre-form.
-The pre-from is placed directly above the mold in compression molding and pressed into shape.
+The pre-from is placed directly above the mold in compression molding and pressed into the desired shape first.
 The pre-form is placed in a separate transfer pot above the top plate and below the plunger.
 Upon compression, the pre-form is transferred from the pot to the mold through the sprue (channel) in the top plate.

 Transfer Molding Diagram - Open